 What gets monitored and managed?

-IT services and assets that are typically monitored and managed include web and database servers, cloud and virtualization environments, network devices and connectivity, third-party providers1, and storage platforms and networks.2
+IT services and assets that are typically monitored and managed include web and database servers, cloud and virtualization environments, network devices and connectivity, third-party providers ((e.g. credit card processors, SaaS vendors)), and storage platforms and networks. ((Anything IT is responsible for, should have visibility into, and is likely to be asked to make changes to.))

 What is monitoring, really?